FAIR-INNOVATION/FAIR-documentation/source/VMMachine/controller_virtual_machine.rst

 Appendix
 ==================================

-Appendix 1:Enabling Virtualization in the BIOS
+Appendix 1: Enabling Virtualization in the BIOS
 ------------------------------------------------------

 Different models of computers may have different processes to enable virtualization.
 Take Lenovo ThinkPad series Windows 10 as an example: